Philosophy

 That’s where you come in.

 The world has two primary forces for making change: persuasion and compulsion.
-We think the world would be better if more people used persuasion because dire consequences follow when we make too many exceptions.
+We believe the world would be better if more people used persuasion, as dire consequences follow when we make too many exceptions.
 The more the few compel the many, the less happiness, harmony, and prosperity there will be.

 HUMAN RESPECT LABS is committed to creating peaceful alternatives to coercive political institutions.
 We think real collaboration can give rise to a new era.
 Because, at root, the pursuit of happiness is due for everyone on earth.